 Our golf travel planners can match your needs and expectations with the myriad of options available.
 After more than a decade of listening to what thousands of our travelers liked-and didn’t like-about the various destinations, we’ve amassed considerable knowledge about what works and what doesn’t.

 6) If you want to experience the history and traditions of the game, then there is no better choice than Scotland.
-Confine your golf to seaside links courses if you want unique golfing experience.
+Confine your golf to seaside links courses if you want a unique golfing experience.
 Despite labels to the contrary, there are no true links courses in the States.
 True links exist only in Scotland, Ireland, England & Wales.

 7) If you want to play several excellent golf courses without driving very far or changing hotels much, consider the Lancashire Coast of England, the Ayrshire coast or St. Andrews areas of Scotland, Dublin, south Wales, Costa del Sol of Spain or the Algarve in Portugal.
-Some of the best combinations of great golf and great touring are: St. Andrews, Edinburgh and the Highlands in Scotland; Dublin and the southwest of Ireland; suburban London and Kent on the Channel Coast of England; southern Wales; the Costa del Sol of Spain; and the Sintra area near Lisbon, Portugal.
+Some of the best combinations of great golf and great touring are St. Andrews, Edinburgh and the Highlands in Scotland; Dublin and the southwest of Ireland; suburban London and Kent on the Channel Coast of England; southern Wales; the Costa del Sol of Spain; and the Sintra area near Lisbon, Portugal.

-8) Very special events or experiences not to be missed include: the golf day at Muirfield, Sunningdale or Valderrama; the evening bagpiper at Turnberry; a traditional banquet on your final night in Scotland; and, the Edinburgh Military Tattoo.
+8) Very special events or experiences not to be missed include the golf day at Muirfield, Sunningdale or Valderrama; the evening bagpiper at Turnberry; a traditional banquet on your final night in Scotland; and, the Edinburgh Military Tattoo.

 9) The most spectacular scenery: driving the Ring of Kerry to and from Waterville Golf Links in Ireland; driving along the Caledonian Canal from Loch Lomond to Loch Ness in Scotland; Ireland’s Old Head or Tralee courses on a clear day; and the view from the first tee at Portstewart, the seventh tee at Gullane #1, the ninth tee at Cruden Bay or the eleventh green at Valderrama.